 4.3 The Absence of Divine Mercy

 Indeed, it is worth noting that God’s offer of forgiveness to sinners who are contrite and penitent was already available long before the advent of Christ and the atoning sacrifice on the cross of Calvary (for example, Leviticus 16:30, Numbers 14:19–21, Psalm 103:8–12, Proverbs 28:13, 2 Chronicles 7:14, Isaiah 43:25, Jeremiah 31:34 and 33:8).
-But once again, it is curious that God did not offer such blessed news to Adam and Eve to elicit their repentance.
+But once again, it is curious that God did not offer such blessed news of forgiveness to Adam and Eve to encourage their repentance.
 What could have been on His mind that caused Him to treat with such disparity between the first pair of humans and the people of later generations?
 Did He not have the desire for Adam and Eve to repent so that the disciplinary actions that caused untold suffering globally could be averted?

 God, whom we extol for His long-suffering and mercy, offered Adam and Eve no forewarning and no second chance.
 His stern response on that day flies in the face of the merciful God depicted everywhere else throughout the Scriptures.
-And as it turned out, He wasted no time in meting out the severest of punishments for Adam and Eve, and their posterity.
+And as it turned out, He wasted no time in meting out the severest of punishments for Adam and Eve and their posterity.

-Incidentally, I should mention that the animal skin He supplied as covering for the naked and despondent couple (Genesis 3:21), often hailed by well-meant preachers as an act of divine grace, was in reality an irrelevant gesture at best, given the punishment of biblical proportions (pun intended) that was so swiftly implemented.
+Incidentally, I should mention that the animal skin He supplied as covering for the naked and despondent couple (Genesis 3:21), often hailed by well-meaning preachers as an act of divine grace, was in reality an irrelevant gesture at best, given the punishment of biblical proportions (pun intended) that was so swiftly implemented.

 ------------------